amyzhang-commits/auntle-az/_posts/2025-09-12-prelude-and-auntle.md

 ## Prelude 🎼

-I am writing to you, my friend, with the confused aspect of a sloth who has just discovered espresso and taxes: dizzy with disquiet and jittery dread, but also half falling out of my chair with lethargy and ennui.
+I am writing to you with the confused aspect of a sloth who has just discovered espresso and taxes: dizzy with disquiet and jittery dread, but also half falling out of my chair with lethargy and ennui.

 Sugar withdrawal is mercilessly real.